AppleBoiy/cms-ubuntu20.04/README.md

 # Essential Setup Scrips for CMS on Ubuntu 20.04
-## Introduction

-This repository provides a guide for setting up a Contest Management System (CMS) on an Ubuntu Server 20.04.
-The CMS is a crucial tool for managing and conducting programming contests.
-This README will help you get started with the setup.

 ## Prerequisites

 Before you begin, ensure that you have the following prerequisites: